 Since Tim and I enjoy eating and discovering new food, we visit the Bite of a Seattle a few times over the weekend.
 We’ll hit up The Alley one day, and then test taste everything else another day.

-With cash in hand (some of the booths take cards, but cash is the always the easiest), we walk around the Seattle Center, drooling at all the options.
+We usually walk around the Seattle Center, drooling at all the options.
 This year, our first stop was at a booth selling deep friend lasagna.
 Neither of us had ever heard of deep friend lasagna, so we had to dig in.
 It was awesome!
 A few people said, “Gross!” but it tasted like a glorified cheese stick.
 The oozing cheese, mixed in with the beef and pasta sauce was a great way to start our Bite of Seattle food tour.

 After we finished the lasagna, we stopped at Goldbergs’ Famous Delicatessen.
 The half Reuben sandwich looked delicious and Tim and I couldn’t pass it up.
 The meat was stacked a mile high on the toasted bread and served with a big pile of warm sauerkraut.
 While we were ordering, I noticed a small sign at the booth saying Goldbergs’ won the Bite of Seattle’s “Best Dessert Award” for their coconut cake.
 Tim and I both agreed pretty quickly that we had to try it.
 The Reuben and the coconut cake were both to die for.
 It was one of the best Rubens I’ve ever tasted.
 But the coconut cake stole the show for me.
 It was extremely moist and had the perfect amount of coconut.
 I will definitely visit Goldbergs’ Famous Delicatessen (located in Tukwila) to enjoy that cake year round.